Appeals against a Housing Benefit decision

-When we have dealt with your claim for housing benefit we will send you a benefit decision letter, which will show the information we have used to work out your benefit.
+When we have made a decision about your benefit we will send you a notification letter which will show the information we have used to work out your benefit.
 You should check this letter carefully.

-If you think the information used to work out your housing benefit is wrong, you may dispute it in any of the following ways:
+If you think the information used to work out your housing benefit is wrong, you may dispute it within one month of the date of the decision letter, in any of the following ways:

 - Ask us to explain our decision (Statement of Reasons)

 - You may ask for a written ‘statement of reasons’ for the decision.

 - Once you have received your ‘statement of reasons’ you can still ask us to look at the decision again or submit an appeal.

 - The one month you are allowed to make your request/submit an appeal will be extended by the time it has taken for us to provide you with the ‘statement of reasons’.